joshshiman/Alafia/README.md

 # Alafia
- Curated and Culturally-Aware Mental Wellness
+> Culturally-Aware Mosaics Based on your Mood

 ## How to Setup